-The power of data mapping in healthcare: benefits, use cases & future trends
+The power of data mapping in the healthcare industry

-This data has immense potential to improve patient care, enhance research, and optimize healthcare operations.
-However, effectively utilizing this wealth of data poses a considerable challenge.
-This is where data mapping steps in.
+In healthcare, data has immense potential to improve patient care, enhance research, and optimize workflows.
+However, effectively using this wealth of data poses a considerable challenge, so almost half of this information is underutilized.
+This is where data mapping can turn the tables.
+In this blog post, I will explore the concept of data mapping within healthcare, highlight its undeniable advantages, and examine its practical applications.

 What is data mapping in healthcare

-Gain more control of your healthcare data ecosystem with data mapping
+Gain more control of the healthcare IT ecosystem with data mapping

 Data mapping is typically part of the data migration process within larger projects.
 In healthcare, it is applied in various areas, but there are some common scenarios.